Year 10 Art - Digital Art Processes - Half Year

 Digital Art Processes

 Students learn art processes through a range of activities including the use of photography, devices, photoshop, printmaking, digital drawing and reworking to develop ideas and construct images.
-Some cameras are available in class.
-Students are encouraged to bring their own devices (see Ms Connon for detailed recommendations).
+Some cameras and/or iPads are available for the class.
+Students are encouraged to bring their own devices (see Ms Connon for details).
 Printmaking and wet media such as water colour, dye, ink and paint is used to develop and extend ideas.
 Where possible this course includes learning software such as Photoshop.

 Samples of student work can be viewed online through the electronic course selection booklet.